Wynncraft-Overhaul/installer/DOCS.md

 - `type`: This field specifies the target mod loader.
 Currently supported values are: `fabric`.
 - `version`: This field specifies the target mod loader version.
 Make sure this is compatible with your target Minecraft version.
+- `minecraft_version`: This field specifies the target Minecraft version.
+Make sure that the loader version supports it.

 ## Mods